 The Council produces an annual Development Plan Monitoring Report which assesses progress on the implementation of the strategy, policies and proposals in the plan, based on a set of monitoring indicators.
 It provides information, for example, on population, housing completions and supply, school capacity, employment, business land take up, visitor numbers, transport trends and environmental improvements.
-The most recent Development Plan Monitoring Report was published in December 2014.
+The most recent Development Plan Monitoring Report is the Monitoring Statement produced in conjunction with the Main Issues Report and published in February 2017.

-Reviewing the Local Development Plan (LDP2)
+Falkirk Local Development Plan Review (LDP2)

 Planning authorities are required to review their LDPs every five years.
-Because of the length of time it takes to prepare plans, we are already considering the planning and programming of the next LDP, i.e. LDP2, which will have to be in place by 2020.
-Our expected timetable for LDP2, and the measures we will undertake to consult people, are therefore included in this Development Plan Scheme at sections 5 and 6.
+The Council has embarked on a review of the Falkirk LDP - LDP2 - which will have to be in place by 2020.
+Our expected timetable for LDP2, and the measures we will undertake to consult people, are included in this Development Plan Scheme at sections 5 and 7.